Which is the Best Luau in Maui for Your Own Needs and budget?

 Old Lahaina Luau

 Wailele is the name of the luau at the Westin Maui Resort on Kaanapali Beach.
 It has the biggest fire knife dance of any Maui luau.
-Unlike other luaus with a buffet dinner, the food here is served family style, in four courses.
-It’s only held a few days per week, so call the Westin or click on the link at the end of this paragraph for the latest schedule.
+Unlike other luaus with a buffet dinner, the food here is served family-style, in four courses.
+It’s only held a few days per week, so call the Westin for the latest schedule.